FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 <SpecialArray::<1> as SpecialArrayTrait::<1>>::f();
 ```

-"const generics references" can appear anywhere any other identifier appear.
-For semantic purposes there is no difference from the reference of a "const generics" and a "normal" const.
+"const generics references" can appear anywhere any other identifier appears.
+For semantic purposes, there is no difference between the reference of a "const generics" and a "normal" const.

 ```rust
 fn f<const I: usize>() {